What is Homeowners Insurance?

-Homeowners insurance covers damages from lightning, fire, natural disasters, and more.
+Homeowner’s insurance covers damages from lightning, fire, and natural disasters.
 It generally reimburses for the home and its contents, such as furniture and appliances, and provides liability coverage if someone gets injured on the property.

-- Homeowners insurance protects the home against damages or loss and also provides coverage in case somebody gets injured during the incident
+- Homeowners insurance protects the home against damages or loss and provides coverage in case somebody gets injured during the incident.

 - Personal property coverage protects the belongings inside the home, such as furniture and electronics.
 Whereas liability coverage protects the homeowner when another person suffers an injury on the property